 Luxury rehabilitation is a type of residential treatment that provides the utmost level of addiction recovery care—often in a desirable setting or surroundings, and with access to a number of luxury amenities.

 After leaving an inpatient center, patients are advised to join a support group and regularly attend group meetings.
 Support groups help individuals maintain sobriety by providing peer and mentor relationships as well as a variety of "tools" that help individuals maintain abstinence.

 What to Expect From Inpatient Recovery Programs

-- Medical supervision, especially when the withdrawal symptoms kick in
+- Medical supervision – particularly when severe withdrawal symptoms kick in.

 - Relapse prevention education.

 - Many inpatient and residential programs will arrange for an aftercare regimen where patients continue to receive recovery services even after they have been released from the facilities.

 Outpatient Recovery Programs

 For some individuals whose circumstances or conditions don't require a full-time, residential recovery process, outpatient recovery may be a viable recovery option.
 In an outpatient recovery program, individuals undergo addiction rehabilitation while living at their own homes.
 They are able to schedule regular check-ins at a clinic or treatment center for medication and counseling on a regular basis.

 While the general addiction therapy methods are essentially the same at both inpatient and outpatient recovery programs, outpatient treatment is not for everyone.
 Many individuals require more intensive inpatient recovery treatment – including long-term substance abusers and those with coexisting medical or mental health conditions.